 Work as a team.

-Parents and LGBT teenagers can work together to navigate any challenges that arise.
+Parents and LGBTQ teenagers can work together to navigate any challenges that arise.
 They can also develop a set of shared goals for their teen, such as staying healthy, doing well in school, and creating a strong support system within and outside the family.
 This will help teens trust that they are cared for.

 Stay tuned to what’s going on in their life.